annasen/mRNA_half-life/README.md

 ```

 ### 2 Mapping by seq2science
-seq2science to be run as single-end, the config file needs to have this adjustment for the aligner:
+seq2science to be run as single-end on the R1 samples, the config file needs to have this adjustment for the aligner (otherwise GRAND-SLAM won't be able to create a cit file):
 ```
 aligner:
   star: